DRtool: An Interactive Tool for Analyzing High-Dimensional Clusterings: Discussion

 \section{Discussion}

 We have introduced our R package, \textit{DRtool}, and exemplified its use cases.
 The MST serves as an effective medium for understanding high-dimensional relationships and structures.
-The various analytical tools provided by the package allow the user to extract a maximal amount of information from the MST by providing multiple prospectives.
+The various analytical tools provided by the package allow the user to extract the maximal amount of information from the MST by providing multiple perspectives.
 Such a multi-faceted view is necessary to understand contemporary dimension reduction methods that are trying to fit hundreds, or even thousands, of dimensions-worth of information into only two dimensions.
-Advances in multiple fields have lead to a surge in complex data, necessitating tools such as ours that help analysts assess and confirm their dimension reduction results.
+Advances in multiple fields have lead to a surge in complex data, necessitating tools such as ours that help analysts assess and confirm their high-dimensional clustering results.

 Further works should explore alternate methods for projecting paths into two dimensions.
 The goal of the projection is to ``unwind" the path, which is a non-linear transformation, but non-linear methods could pose two problems.
 One, most non-linear methods do not have a natural out-of-sample extension that can be used to project points of interest other than the path points.
 And two, non-linear methods can be prone to overfitting, especially when the path only contains a handful of points.
 On the other hand, linear methods define a linear transformation on the entire data space, so the projection naturally extends to points not on the path.
 Their rigidity also prevents overfitting.
 The downside is linear methods are known to fail in high dimension due to the near-orthogonality of high-dimensional data.
 They also shrink space, which may obscure fine structural details that only non-linear methods are capable of capturing.